Achievable logoAchievable logo

 Contributions

-Contributions represent the funds placed into an account to save for retirement.
-They must always be made in cash, regardless of the type of account.
-Investors may not contribute securities or other assets when they put money in their retirement accounts.
+Contributions are the funds you put into a retirement account.
+Contributions must always be made in cash, regardless of the type of account.
+You can’t contribute securities or other assets directly into a retirement account.

-Non-deductible contributions are made with after-tax funds and have no immediate tax benefits.
-Using the same example above, let’s assume the investor makes a $5,000 non-deductible contribution.
-This time, they will pay income taxes on $100,000 of earnings and receive no tax benefits for the contribution.
+Non-deductible contributions are made with after-tax funds and provide no immediate tax benefit.
+Using the same example, if the investor makes a $5,000 non-deductible contribution, they still pay income taxes on the full $100,000 of earnings.

-After making a contribution, retirement plan assets may be invested according to the account owner’s specifications.
-Normally, taxes are due when investors obtain a dividend, interest, or realize a capital gain on their investments.
-However, retirement plans are tax-deferred vehicles, which avoid taxation until money is distributed (withdrawn).
+After a contribution is made, the assets in the retirement plan can be invested according to the account owner’s instructions.
+Normally, investors owe taxes when they receive dividends or interest, or when they realize capital gains.
+However, most retirement plans are tax-deferred, meaning taxes are generally postponed until money is distributed (withdrawn).
 This tax structure applies to virtually all retirement plans except for Roth IRAs or 401(k)s, which are discussed in the next chapter.

 Eligible investments

 Most securities are eligible for investment in retirement plans, but some are prohibited.
-Generally speaking, strategies involving unlimited risk are restricted.
-Therefore, investors must avoid short sales, margin, and some option strategies.
-Additionally, investors cannot invest in collectibles or art.
+In general, strategies involving unlimited risk are restricted.
+That means investors must avoid short sales, margin, and some option strategies.
+Investors also can’t invest in collectibles or art.

 *In particular, an investor cannot sell uncovered (naked) options due to the significant risk involved.